lephisto/tesla-apiscraper/README.md

 This can be hosted on any System that's capable of running InfluxDB, Grafana and Python.
 In this short guide I assume you're using a Debian'ish OS.
 It can run on a dedicated Linuxserver out there on the Internets or on your home Raspberry Pi.

+## Android

+The App is available on [here on Google Play](https://play.google.com/store/apps/details?id=to.mephis.apiscrapercontrol)

 ## Features

 - Capable of handling multiple Vehicles in one Tesla Account